Lawrence, KS Solar Panels

 |---|---|---|---|

-Looking ahead, the 25D battery storage credit is scheduled to phase down after 2032 — dropping to 26% in 2033 and 22% in 2034 — before sunsetting entirely after 2034 unless Congress acts to extend it.
-Kansas does not offer any state-level battery storage rebates or incentives, so this federal credit is currently the primary financial incentive available to residents of Lawrence adding battery storage.
+The Section 25D battery storage credit is scheduled to remain at 30% through 2032, then phase down to 26% in 2033 and 22% in 2034, before sunsetting entirely after 2034 unless Congress acts to extend it.
+Kansas does not offer any state-level battery storage rebates or incentives, making this federal credit the primary financial incentive available to homeowners in Lawrence adding battery storage.

-Because this is a pilot (R&D) program, availability is limited and enrollment is not guaranteed.
-Interested Evergy customers in Lawrence should contact Evergy directly to inquire about current availability, eligibility requirements, and any cost-sharing or incentive structures associated with participation.
-Program terms and availability may change as the pilot evolves.
+Because this is a research and development pilot program, availability is limited and enrollment is not guaranteed.
+Interested Evergy customers in Lawrence should contact Evergy directly to inquire about current availability and eligibility requirements.
+The pilot program is scheduled to run through the end of 2026.

 Ready to start saving with solar?